On-Page Optimization: The Complete Checklist 2026

 |---|---|---|

-| Relevance | Content must match the search intent | SERP analysis before writing |
+| Relevance | Content must match search intent | SERP analysis before writing |

-| Depth | Cover the topic comprehensively | Cover all subtopics |
+| Depth | Comprehensive coverage of the topic | Coverage of all subtopics |

-| Originality | Your own perspectives and data | Case studies, personal experiences |
+| Originality | Own perspectives and data | Case studies, own experiences |

-| Currency | Update regularly | Year dates, new developments |
+| Up-to-dateness | Regularly updated | Annual figures, new developments |

 | Readability | Well-structured and understandable | Short paragraphs, lists, tables |

-| Media | Images, videos, infographics | Each section visually supported |
+| Media | Images, videos, infographics | Each section is visually supported |

-Keyword Integration in Content
+Keyword integration in content

-After completing your keyword research, integrate the keywords naturally into your content:
+After you have yourKeyword researchOnce you've completed the process, naturally integrate the keywords into your content:

-- Primary keyword: In the first paragraph, in 1--2 H2 headings, naturally in the body text
+- Primary keywordIn the first paragraph, in 1-2 H2 headings, and of course in the body text

-- Keyword density: 1--2% is a good guideline, but always write for humans, not machines
+- Keyword density1-2% is a good guideline, but always write for humans, not machines.

 URL structure is an often underestimated on-page factor.
 A good URL is short, descriptive, and contains the primary keyword.

-Best Practices for URLs
+Best practices for URLs

-- Short and descriptive: /blog/onpage-optimization-checklist instead of /blog/2026/03/07/the-complete-onpage-optimization-checklist-for-2026
+- Brief and descriptive: /blog/onpage-optimierung-checkliste instead of /blog/2026/03/07/die-komplette-onpage-optimierung-checkliste-fuer-2026

-- Include keywords: The primary keyword should appear in the URL
+- Incorporate keywordsThe primary keyword should appear in the URL.

-- Use hyphens: Separate words with hyphens, not underscores
+- Use hyphensSeparate words with hyphens, not underscores.

 - No IDs or parameters: /products/red-dress instead of /products?id=12345

-URL Hierarchy
+URL hierarchy

-goldenwing.at/en/ → Homepage
+goldenwing.at/de/ → Homepage

-goldenwing.at/en/leistungen/ → Services overview
+goldenwing.at/de/leistungen/ → Services Overview

-goldenwing.at/en/leistungen/seo/ → SEO service
+goldenwing.at/de/services/seo/ → SEO service

-goldenwing.at/en/blog/ → Blog overview
+goldenwing.at/de/blog/ → Blog overview

-goldenwing.at/en/blog/onpage-optimization/ → Blog article
+goldenwing.at/de/blog/onpage-optimierung/ → Blog article

 A logical URL structure helps Google and users understand the relationship between pages.